Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

 Audiences in GA4 allow you to segment portions of your users, based on various criteria, into groups that are important to you.
 This allows you to analyse the actions and behaviour of audience members independently of other users.

-During the golden quarter, you may want to segment those users who have interacted with a promotion, added items to their basket but not purchased, or arrived on your site via an email campaign, as examples.
+During the Golden Quarter, you may want to segment those users who have interacted with a promotion, added items to their basket but not purchased, or arrived on your site via an email campaign, as examples.
 Setting those audiences early is also important, as you’ll want to capture data to populate your configured audiences in advance, allowing you to segment, understand and deliver ads to those users.

 For advertising, Audiences created within GA4 are available within a shared library with Google Ads if you have linked your GAds account to GA4, making them available for use in ad campaigns, remarketing, and prospecting.